 Official Representatives

 Official representatives are usually lawyers with expertise in the mental health field.
-They have been appointed to help people who have been detained under The Mental Health Services Act understand their rights.
+They have been appointed by the Minister of Health to help people who have been detained under The Mental Health Services Act understand their rights.

 An official representative:

-• Is notified if you are placed under a CTO.
-He or she may contact you.
+• Is notified if the individual is placed under a community treatment order.
+The representative may contact the individual.

 Review Panel

-Each health region has a review panel to investigate appeals.
+Each mental health centre in Saskatchewan has a review panel to investigate appeals.
 There are three people on the panel.
 The chairperson is a lawyer, the vice chairperson is a doctor, and the third person is a citizen.
 There is no charge for official representative or review panel services.

-• You may appeal to the review panel if you disagree with being held, transferred or are to be treated with ECT against your will.
+• An individual may appeal to the review panel if they disagree with being held, transferred to another mental health centre, or are to be treated with Electroconvulsive Therapy (ECT) without their consent.

-• If you appeal, the review panel will hold a hearing.
-This will happen within three business days of your application.
+• If an individual appeals, the review panel will hold a hearing.
+This will happen within three business days of the individual’s application.

-• An appeal will be sent to the review panel for you automatically if you're held for longer than 21 days and you did not appeal the first set of certificates.
-If you're under a CTO for longer than six months, an appeal will be sent to the review panel automatically.
+• An appeal will be sent to the review panel for an individual automatically if they are held for longer than 21 days and they did not appeal the first set of certificates.
+If the individual is under a community treatment order for longer than six months, an appeal will be sent to the review panel automatically.

-• You may also appeal to the review panel if the doctor has ordered ECT.
-ECT isn't allowed to be used while the review panel is looking at your appeal.
+• An individual may also appeal to the review panel if the doctor has ordered ECT.
+ECT is not allowed to be used while the review panel is looking at the individual’s appeal.

-• Ask an official representative to accompany you and provide help.
+• ask an official representative to accompany them and provide help.

 Authority of the Review Panel